taylorleprechaun/CFBPollNew/README.md

 * ATS: 341 - 383 (47.1%)
 * O/U: 372 - 352 (51.4%)

-### TODO List (Updated 1/10/2023)
+### TODO List (Updated 9/23/2023)

-1. Automate results of weekly predictions (this is even more important now that I've done a full season of updating this manually lol).
-This step includes getting betting data from some source online

-2. Tweak/improve/adjust prediction algorithm to a point where I'm happy with it.
+1. Tweak/improve/adjust prediction algorithm to a point where I'm happy with it.
 After the 2022 season (where I ran it for every game for the first time) I noticed some trends/patterns in the predictions which has given me some ideas to improve it.

-3. More print-outs: conference average rating, conference top to bottom rating+ranking, conference ranking, division ranking, etc.
+2. More print-outs: conference average rating, conference top to bottom rating+ranking, conference ranking, division ranking, etc.

-4. Add a UI.
+3. Add a UI.
 This is currently a command line project.
 I want to add a UI with dropdowns for the season and sections for outputs and stuff.

-5. Add improvements for early season ratings (recruiting info, returning production stats, etc. (not sure where to get this data though))
+4. Add improvements for early season ratings (recruiting info, returning production stats, etc. (not sure where to get this data though))

-6. ????
+5. ????

 ### Misc.